 B.A.
 Sociology and Computer Science (Furman University).
 Lauren's research interests include technology, culture, networks, and organizations.
 Her past research has included such diverse topics as neutralization techniques in fairy tales, needs of lower income residents in a neighborhood center, and the relationship between online game design and emergent norms.

-Mahesh’s research interests include economic sociology, international migration, the sociology of space, social networks, and entrepreneurship.
-His dissertation analyzes why immigrant-owned businesses and ethnic economies are growing in the American suburbs, highlighting how various features of the suburbs are inhibiting the success and growth of immigrant-owned businesses.
-Other research projects look at the effect of economic recessions on immigrant workers, the relationship between geographically dispersed social capital and ethnic entrepreneurship, and the connection between interpersonal recruitment and organizational change.
+Mahesh’s research interests include economic sociology, international migration, urban and suburban sociology, social networks, and entrepreneurship.
+His dissertation analyzes why immigrant-owned businesses and ethnic economies are growing in U.S. suburbs, highlighting how various economic, political, and geographic conditions in suburban areas are inhibiting the success and growth of many immigrant-owned businesses.
+Other research projects look at the effect of economic recessions on immigrant workers, the relationship between entrepreneurship and the geography of entrepreneurs’ social networks, and the connection between organizational dynamics and membership recruitment.
 For more information, you can visit his webpage at: http://www.maheshsomashekhar.com.